 What should I do if I feel my child has SEN?

-If you are concerned that your child has a special educational need (SEN), in the first instance we ask that you speak to your child’s class teacher who will then follow up your concerns.
+If you are concerned that your child has a special educational needs and Disabilities (SEND), in the first instance we ask that you speak to your child’s class teacher who will then follow up your concerns.
 Concerns can be discussed at parents’ evenings, or by making an appointment to meet with your child’s class teacher at any point throughout the school year.

 A meeting with the Special Educational Needs Coordinator (SENCO) can also be arranged.
 The SENCO is responsible for:

 Coordinating all the support for children with SEND and developing the school’s SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school.

 How will the school respond to my concerns?